Safe4Kids Protective Education Program

 - 11 educational children’s books

-- information CD containing an e-book, instruction videos and newsletters for families
+- information disc containing an e-book, instruction videos and newsletters for families

 - posters and banner